 What is acromegaly?

 When your pituitary gland makes too much growth hormone, abnormal growth occurs.
 This is called acromegaly.
-The abnormal growth starts in your hands and feet, as soft tissue begins to swell.
+The abnormal growth starts in your hands, face, and feet, as soft tissue begins to swell.
 This rare disease affects mostly middle-aged adults.
 It can lead to severe illness and even death if not treated.

-In children, too much growth hormone causes a condition called gigantism.
+In children before puberty, too much growth hormone causes a condition called gigantism.
 This leads to a large increase in height.

 What causes acromegaly?

 Acromegaly happens when the pituitary gland makes too much growth hormone for a long time.
 Several reasons may cause this extra amount of hormone to be made.
 The most common is a noncancer (benign) tumor in the pituitary gland.
 Tumors in other parts of the body that cause an increase in growth hormone can also cause acromegaly.
-But that is rare.
+But that is very rare.